 The course is divided into two halves.
-On the one hand, students learn about the teachings and beliefs of Christianity and Hinduism.
-This involves looking at questions to do with why people do or don't believe in God, and how these beliefs fit together with ideas about the big bang and creation, heaven and hell, the problem of evil, prayer, karma, reincarnation, animal rights, equality and many other fascinating concepts.
+On the one hand, students learn about the teachings and beliefs of two major world religions.
+This involves looking at questions to do with why people do or don't believe in God, and how these beliefs fit together with ideas about the big bang and creation, heaven and hell, the problem of evil, prayer and issues around life and death. rights, equality and many other fascinating concepts.

 Additionally, students will also think philosophically about what is 'real' and what is the right way to live.
-They will examine issues linked to sexual and gender discrimination, violence and conflict, and consider how religious and non - religious people can coexist.
+They will examine issues linked to sexual and gender discrimination, violence and conflict, rights, equality and many other fascinating concepts and consider how religious and non - religious people can coexist.